jdolitsky/dockerspaniel/README.md

 #### defaults

-Key-value pairs to use for variable substitution.
+Key-value pairs to use for Handlebars templating.

 #### steps